usnistgov/vlincs-test-harness/leaderboards/README.md

   Click on 'Credentials' in the LHS page menu.
   + Click on 'Configure Consent Screen'
   + Select 'Internal' for 'User Type' and click on 'Create'
-  + Set the 'Application name' field to 'VLINCs'
+  + Set the 'Application name' field to 'VLINCS'
   + Add the following scope: '../auth/drive'
   + Click on 'Save'